 We are delighted to announce that, despite the global pandemic, the XII.
 Dubrovnik Conference on Cognitive Science (DUCOG) will go ahead in an online format.

 Conference theme: Linguistic and cognitive foundations of meaning

 Dates: May 19-21, 2021 (from 4pm to 9pm CET)

 Venue: online in both synchronous and asynchronous formats

 Language and cognition are intimately linked, but debates about the exact nature of their relationship still occupy a central focus in cognitive science.
 Meaning provides an important window onto the interface between language and broader cognition: on one hand, language can be viewed as mapping onto pre-existing concepts, on the other hand, language can be thought of as a set of cues to meaning.
 Our invited program brings together an interdisciplinary set of speakers with diverse theoretical perspectives and empirical approaches to discuss issues at the interface of language and cognition within the domain of meaning.

-Invited speakers will include:
+Invited speakers include:

-Alexis Wellwood (University of Southern California, USA)
+Alexis Wellwood - University of Southern California (US)